tangzhilinnz/graphics_rasterizer/README.md

+# graphics_rasterizer
-# Complete implementation for algorithms of Rasterization in Computer Graphics from Scratch using C++
+Complete implementation for algorithms of Rasterization in Computer Graphics from Scratch using C++